50North4West/msp-webhook/README.md

 # MSP Webhook
 A plugin to send data from SignalK to a webhook.
+If the server looses connection to the webhook the plugin will store the entry in a local file as JSON data; once the connection is restored it will send the stored data to the hook for processing (at the next scheduled attempt) and if successfully sent delete the record.

 Sends the following SignalK data streams: